gregdaynes/gregdaynes.github.io/_posts/2023-12-28-fellow-stagg-repair.md

 Desoldering the rotary encoder was straight forward, I used a solder-sucker and wick to remove and prepare the pads.
 I did have to have fairly high temperature on my iron around 740 to get the factory solder to warm up.

-Re-assembly is disassembly in reverse, be mindful of the thin wires routing around the center.
+Re-assembly is disassembly in reverse, be mindful of the thin wires routing around the centre.
 Use a bit of Kapton tape to keep things in place.

 ### Outcome